免許皆伝 Menkyo Kaiden and Koryu Proliferation

 The Matters of Size

-The rhetoric is that koryū need to be small, and once it gets too big then it degrades the system.
+The rhetoric is that koryū needs to be small, and once it gets too big then it degrades the system.
 Some dojo in the late 1800s within Edo had thousands of students.
 Historically koryū were not all that small.
 Towards the end of the Edo period, some dojo boasted thousands of members.

 That koryū must be tiny to retain quality is a strange modern idea and does not match what historically happened.
 In fact, the koryū today do not all have the same quality.
-This is easily evidenced even viewing one of the many demonstrations throughout Japan.
+This is easily evidenced by even viewing one of the many demonstrations throughout Japan.

 The size might also be due to other factors.
 There are quite a few Japanese practicing koryū that do not want foreigners to practice the Japanese arts.
 It is regarded by these close-minded folks to be their birthrights.
 A Japanese koryū practitioner has even told me that as a foreigner, I could never understand true budō.
 This discrimination is open knowledge to many foreigners practicing here in Japan but never talked about openly.
 I have seen it myself on the internet written in Japanese that only Japanese are allowed.
 Of course, not all Japanese practitioners of koryū feel this way, but enough that you could easily hit one in the head with a shoe if you were to fling one into a crowd of koryū people randomly.
 It is my opinion that this is yet another issue that causes the systems to shrink.